The Epilepsy Transition to Adulthood: How To Help Your Child | MyEpilepsyTeam

 Building Independence in Young Children

+Start early by teaching your young child about their condition.
+If you don’t know much about pediatric epilepsy, educate yourself on the essentials, and ask lots of questions during doctors’ visits so that you and your child can learn together.
 Keep conversations positive by emphasizing your child’s strengths as you discuss their treatment and future.
 You can show your child by example that they shouldn’t be ashamed or afraid to explain epilepsy to others, including their friends and teachers.
 Remember, most children with epilepsy can grow up to drive, work, attend college, and raise families of their own.
 Don’t lower the bar for your child or allow them to limit their expectations unnecessarily.
+Instead, help them build a tool kit they can use to succeed.

 Emphasize the importance of healthy routines starting at a young age, including good sleep and eating habits and taking medications on a consistent schedule.
-Additionally, parents and caregivers of children with epilepsy shouldn’t shy away from normal discipline and boundary setting.
+Additionally, parents of children with epilepsy shouldn’t shy away from normal discipline and boundary setting.
 Being too lenient because you’re worried that a tantrum may trigger seizures is usually unwarranted and can lead to bigger issues down the road.
 Ask your child’s pediatrician for feedback on managing behavioral issues if you have concerns about how to parent a child with epilepsy.

 Watch for Signs of Low Self-Esteem

 Having a chronic condition like epilepsy can affect a child’s self-perception.
-But people with good self-esteem are motivated to care for their health.
+However, people with good self-esteem are motivated to care for their health.
 Therefore, parents should be on the lookout for signs that their child or teen has low self-esteem and aim to support them in developing a stronger sense of self and fostering good mental health.

 If you suspect your child’s self-esteem needs a boost, clear some time in your schedule to express more interest in what they’re doing.
 Give them opportunities to speak, and listen without judgment.
-Letting your child make decisions when possible shows that you trust them to make good choices.
+Ask follow-up questions to show you’re paying attention.
+Letting young people make decisions when possible shows that you trust them to make good choices.
+You can also boost your child’s sense of community and purpose by volunteering together.
+Sharing your love for your child and encouraging them to accept the praise that’s deserved will help them feel worthy and appreciated.

 Preparing Your Teen for the Future